New Jersey Route 50

 Route 50 is a state highway in the southern part of the U.S. state of New Jersey.
-It runs 26.02 mi from an intersection with U.S. Route 9 (US 9) and the Garden State Parkway in Upper Township, Cape May County to an intersection with US 30 and County Route 563 (CR 563) in Egg Harbor City, Atlantic County.
+It runs 26.02 mi from an intersection with U.S. Route 9 (US 9) and the Garden State Parkway in Upper Township, Cape May County, north to an intersection with US 30 and County Route 563 (CR 563) in Egg Harbor City, Atlantic County.
 The route, which is mostly a two-lane undivided road, passes through mostly rural areas of Atlantic and Cape May counties as well as the communities of Tuckahoe, Corbin City, Estell Manor, and Mays Landing.
 Route 50 intersects several roads, including Route 49 in Tuckahoe, US 40 in Mays Landing, and US 322 and the Atlantic City Expressway in Hamilton Township.

 The portion of current Route 50 between Seaville and Petersburg received funding in 1910 to become a spur of the Ocean Highway.
 In 1917, what is now Route 50 was designated a part of pre-1927 Route 14, a route that was to run from Cape May to Egg Harbor City.
 Route 50 was designated onto its current alignment in 1927, replacing this portion of pre-1927 Route 14.
-In 1960, a freeway was proposed for Route 50, running from the Garden State Parkway in Dennis Township to US 30 in Mullica Township.
+In 1960, a freeway was proposed for Route 50, running from the Garden State Parkway in Dennis Township north to US 30 in Mullica Township.
 This proposal was canceled by the mid-1970s due to financial and environmental concerns as well as lack of traffic.
 The interchange between Route 50 and the Atlantic City Expressway was reconstructed into a full interchange, with completion in June 2010.